 Oral PrEP programs have learned that even when programs limit the promotion of oral PrEP, the media will eventually publish stories about the service and describe the experiences of users or their communities.
 Engage with media early so that they have the right information about PrEP and can respond quickly to any myths or misconceptions shared through the media.
-In Kenya, South Africa, and Zimbabwe, oral PrEP programs learned that it is important to engage the media early and often to make sure correct information gets out to the public sooner and is continuously reinforced.
+In all three countries-Kenya, South Africa, and Zimbabwe-oral PrEP programs learned that it is important to engage the media early and often to make sure correct information gets out to the public sooner and is continuously reinforced.

 The PrEP Communications Accelerator includes a module to support programs to develop a plan to engage journalist stakeholders early and keep them involved throughout rollout.
-You can access the module here.
+You can access the module at https://accelerator.prepwatch. org/demand-creation/phase-6/.

-Get providers on board
+Get providers on board first